nagnag/GetAndCleanData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-In summary, the R script...
+In summary, the run_analysis.R script...

 1. Downloads and unzips the appropriate data file into a working directory
 2. Converts the raw data into R data frame objects